edohyune/Frms/README.md

 # Frms
-For DLL upload to Github and download manually to local development
+For form upload to Github and download manually to local development